khoamisfit/ansible-venus/roles/users/README.md

 * password - If a hash is provided then that will be used, but otherwise the account will be locked
 * groups - a list of supplementary groups for the user.
-* ssh-key - This should be a list of ssh keys for the user.
+* ssh_keys - This should be a list of ssh keys for the user.
 Each ssh key should be included directly and should have no newlines.

 In addition, the following items are optional for each user: